Rich enough to build in stone

 Further south in Ethiopia, people were also beginning to build in stone, with a temple-tower dating the same time as the Meroe pyramids.
 The Ethiopians built their tower in the same style as the Arabs they were trading with.

-Even way on the other side of the West Africa, the Soninke people at Tichit were also starting to build forts out of stone by 500 BC.
 The Nok people, further south, weren’t building in stone yet (even though they were smelting iron), but around 500 BC they started to move from stick houses to mud-brick houses.
 By 250 BC, Djenne-djenno (in modern Mali) had a 13 foot high mud-brick wall all the way around it, and almost 30,000 people living inside the walls.

 Learn by doing: build a sand castle with a wall around it